Thulium-Drake/zabbix-templates/zabbix-awesems/ZABBIX_AWESEMS.md

-  AWESEMS_PASSWORD - The password for the email defined above AWESEMS_CLIENT_ID - The application ID for the Awesems API within AWS AWESEMS_CHARGING_STAION_ID - The ID for the Awesems EV Charging station
+  AWESEMS_PASSWORD - The password for the email defined above AWESEMS_CLIENT_ID - The application ID for the Awesems API within AWS AWESEMS_CHARGING_STAION_ID - The ID for the Awesems EV Charging station AWESEMS_TOKEN_ID - The ID for the Tank Card used for charging with the charging station

 #### RUNNING